davidab265/intuit/README.md

 - Consider using a larger instance class.
 - Enable deletion protection to prevent the database from being deleted accidentally.
 - Secure the S3 bucket by blocking all public access.
+- the auto scaling group is deployed on all AZ in the region.

+**Note:** The instructions stated to allow access to the application only from the office IP.
+For this exam, it is okay to use the personal IP address.
+However, I was unable to find a way to access the application using that method.
+As a temporary solution, I have decided to allow access from all IP addresses for now.